cnuonline/cnuonline.github.io/_posts/2020-07-31-Comparison-wordpress-wix-squarespace-recommended.md

 <td>One time activity</td>
 </tr>
 </tbody>
-</table><p>Every usecase is unique and based on the short term  &amp; long term needs , we should be choosing the suitable techstack for your business.<br>
+</table><p>Every usecase is unique and based on the short term  &amp; long term needs , we should be choosing the suitable tech stack for your business.<br>
 There are few more factors are being involved.</p>
 <ul>
 <li>Types of audience for your business.</li>